vitalygashkov/streamyx/README.md

 streamyx [OPTIONS] URL [URL...]
 ```

-Use `-h` option to see all available options.
+Use `--help` flag to see all available options.

 ### Download a video